 Why Make Fish Food at Home Today

-One afternoon of prep can turn bulk ingredients into weeks of ready portions, saving money and giving you control over what goes into every meal.
-This advice is aimed at community aquarium keepers (freshwater and hardy marine species) who want consistent nutrition, portion control, and clearer water without daily kitchen work.
+One afternoon of prep can turn bulk ingredients into 2–6 weeks of ready portions, saving money and giving you control over what goes into every meal.
+This guide is aimed at community aquarium keepers (freshwater and hardy marine species) who want consistent nutrition, portion control, and clearer water without daily kitchen work.

 Save money while feeding a varied, balanced diet